itsnotgunnar/zshrc-config/README.md

 1. Ensure you have all of the necessary packages installed on your system.
 If not, you can install them using your package manager.
 For example, on Ubuntu, you would use `sudo apt install zsh git ruby ruby-dev ack neofetch yt-dlp zsh-syntax-highlighting zsh-autosuggestions fzf vim nano nvm`.

-2. Install Ruby and the colorls gem.
-On Ubuntu, you can do this with `sudo apt install ruby ruby-dev` and then `sudo gem install colorls`.
+2. Install the colorls gem.
+On Ubuntu, you can do this with `sudo gem install colorls`.

-3. Clone this repository to your local machine using `git clone https://github.com/<username>/zshrc-config.git`.
+3. Clone this repository and zsh-autocomplete to your local machine using `git clone https://github.com/<username>/zshrc-config.git && git clone https://github.com/marlonrichert/zsh-autocomplete && sudo mv zsh-autocomplete /usr/share/`.

 4. Copy the `.zshrc` file to your home directory using `cp zshrc-config/.zshrc ~/.zshrc`.